TreeMama/iSeaTree-React-Prototype/README.md

 `xcrun altool` provides no feedback while running.

-You must increment `buildNumber` in the `"ios"` between uploads to the App Store.
+You must increment `buildNumber` in the `"ios"`dictionary for each new upload to the App Store.

 ### Rough notes